adhal007/OmixHub/README.md

 - Develop a module for ATAC-Seq data analysis
 - Develop a module for Hi-C data analysis
 - Develop a module for Hi-Seq data analysis

+**Application work**:
+- Autoimmune disease characterization by omics methods
+- Other cancers